 -Plastic wheels.
 This is probably the only main negative about this model.
 The wheels can’t really handle any terrain.

 The child’s tray is not included.
 You should definitely buy it.
 My daughter used it to pull herself up when she got a little older.

 Rear wheels: 9″

 Overall width: 22″

 Chicco provides 1-year warranty from the original date of purchase and you have to be the original owner.
-Unfortunately, I was not able to find official warranty page on their site.

 This stroller is available in four color combinations and comes with a matching car seat.

 You can get Chicco Bravo Trio in one of the four beautiful colors for around $379.99.
 It comes with a parent organizer and infant car seat, a car seat adapter, and one car seat base.
 You will need to purchase the child’s tray separately.